sandroguedes/s_guedesdesouza_wd2_contactform/README.md

 This is a contact form build that should be able to send emails by means of PHP code that directs the request to the correct recipient based on the topic from a drop down list.

 ## Installation
+This is built with PHP, which means that aside from downloading/cloning the repo, you'll need a local server environment to be able to run the application.

 ## License
 #Copyright 2020 Sandro Guedes